raselupm/website-manager/README.md

 `cd website-manager`

 Rename .env.example to .env & Add your WHOIS XML API key on **WHOISXML_APIKEY** variable.
 Also add your database info.
 Additionally, you can add SMTP information for get emails when website down or up.

-Install composer

-`composer install`

-Migrate database

-`php artisan migrate`

-Generate application key

-`php artisan key:generate`

-Since we disabled registration, you might want to create a user.
-You can use tinker or whatever you prefer.

 After doing all fo these, serve the application